 As for setting up Network Performance Monitoring systems, it tends to be somewhat more complex but in reality, it can be as simple as you want it to be.
 For example, you could deploy monitoring agents only in problematic locations.

 Network Performance Monitoring systems will typically require more planning to identify where to deploy agents and what types of traffic to generate but putting them in place won’t require any change to any networking equipment.
 And to make things easier, some systems will have predefined tests that you won’t even have to configure.
 You simply need to deploy your agents, add them to the monitoring tool and it can take care of the rest.

 Another important strength of Network Performance Monitoring is how it can perform tests continuously.
 The best systems can be configured to run tests as often as required to offer the needed level of protection.
 The test frequency can be as short as every 500 ms. That is twice per second.
-With such a testing frequency, we can virtually talk about real-time Network Performance Monitoring.
+With such a testing frequency and continuous network monitoring, we can virtually talk about real-time Network Performance Monitoring.

 But one of the biggest advantages of Network Performance Monitoring tools is that they will detect issues anywhere along the path between the agents.
 This could include service provider devices.
 Although it usually features some form of centralized console used for configuration and reporting and often provides some form of dashboard, Network Performance Monitoring is not centralized and testing is typically carried between agents with the results sent to the console which rarely takes an active part in the actual monitoring.

 As mentioned above, setting up Network Performance Monitoring systems tends to be somewhat more complex and will typically require more planning to identify where to deploy agents and what types of traffic to generate.
 But, because of their flexibility, putting them in can be as difficult or as easy and you want it to be.